aseaboyer-intrax/stdclassjs/README.md

 Usage
 -----

-The StdClass constructor has three static methods that do all the magic.
+StdClass has three static methods that do all the magic.

 * `extend`
     * takes an optional constructor function as an argument.